Manduca quinquemaculata

 Manduca quinquemaculata, the five-spotted hawkmoth, is a brown and gray hawk moth of the family Sphingidae.
 The caterpillar, often referred to as the tomato hornworm, can be a major pest in gardens; they get their name from a dark projection on their posterior end and their use of tomatoes as host plants.
 Tomato hornworms are closely related to (and sometimes confused with) the tobacco hornworm Manduca sexta and Blackburn's sphinx moth Manduca blackburni.
 This confusion arises because caterpillars of both species have similar morphologies and feed on the foliage of various plants from the family Solanaceae, so either species can be found on tobacco or tomato leaves.
 Because of this, the plant on which the caterpillar is found does not indicate its species.

 Range

 M. quinquemaculata is found across North America and Australia.
 The tobacco hornworm, a close relative of the tomato hornworm, tends to dominate the south while tomato hornworms are more prevalent in the northern United States.

 Food plants

 Larva

 Tomato hornworms are known to eat various plants from the family Solanaceae, commonly feeding on tomato, eggplant, pepper, tobacco, moonflowers and potato.
-Females prefer to oviposit on young leaves near the stem of host plants, and early instar caterpillars can often be found here during the day.
+Females prefer to oviposit on young leaves near the stem of host plants, and early instar caterpillars can often be found there during the day.
 In the evening or early morning when sunlight is less direct, the caterpillars will feed on more distal leaves.